Feline senses are significantly different from human senses.

 Of course, being familiar with the tone of your voice doesn’t mean that your furball likes it.
-So how can you tell if it likes the song you’re currently listening to?
-Or if it hates it?
+So how can you tell if they like the song you’re currently listening to?
+Or if they hate it?

 Here’s your short answer: cats do enjoy music.

-Nevertheless, that doesn’t mean that your pet will start grooving to a song it likes, like the cats you’ve seen on hilarious YouTube videos.
-It also won’t run off when you tune in to a song it doesn’t like.
+Nevertheless, that doesn’t mean that your pet will start grooving to a song they like, just as the cats you’ve seen on hilarious YouTube videos.
+They also won’t run off when you tune in to a song they don’t like.